imwatsi/utopian.io-help_center/guides/quickstart_project-owners.md

 ### Contributor responses

 Your approved task request will be visible to contributors on Utopian and people browsing task requests by category can see your post.
-Interested contributors may get in touch with you and comment on your post or contact you via chat.
-Depending on the nature of your task request, some might start submitting contributions to your project.
+Interested contributors may get in touch with you and comment on your post or contact you via any other means you provided.

 You can view the contributions made to any of your projects by navigating to the **Projects** page (as explained above) and selecting the individual project.